-All Recording Arts students are required to have a laptop computer and Pro Tools 11 in their second semester, when they enroll in A102.
+All Recording Arts students are required to have a laptop computer and Pro Tools 12 in the second semester of their Freshman year, when they enroll in A102.
 The computer and software will be used in classroom and lab instruction and for individual projects for the duration of the student's studies.

 System configuration and troubleshooting